Best productivity Chrome extensions for 2026: quick answer

 13. Checker Plus for Gmail

-Checker Plus lets you read, respond to, and manage Gmail without opening a new tab.
-You get desktop notifications with email previews and can handle quick replies from the popup.
+Checker Plus lets you read, respond to, and manage Gmail without opening another tab.
+Desktop notifications include email previews, and quick replies can happen from the popup.
 If you check email constantly, it cuts down the tab-switching tax.

 Best for: Gmail power users who want to reduce inbox context switches.
 Price: Free / optional donation.